-- (a) The contents of a written and oral examination concerning the practice of counseling problem gamblers; - (b) The grounds for initiating disciplinary action against a certified problem gambling counselor or certified problem gambling counselor intern; and - (c) Disciplinary procedures for certified problem gambling counselors and certified problem gambling counselor interns, including the suspension, revocation and reinstatement of a certificate as a problem gambling counselor or problem gambling counselor intern. - 3.
-Any regulations adopted by the Board pursuant to this section must be consistent with the provisions of chapter 622A of NRS. - Sec.
-13. NRS 641C.210 is hereby amended to read as follows: - 641C.210 The Executive Director of the Board or his or her designee shall prepare and maintain: - 1.
-A separate list of the names and addresses of: - (a) The applicants for a license; - (b) The applicants for a certificate; - (c) The licensed counselors; - (d) The certified counselors; [and] - (e) The certified interns : and - (f) The behavioral healthcare peer recovery support specialists. - 24 2.
-A record of each examination conducted by the Board. - 3.
-An inventory of:
+- The Board may adopt regulations that prescribe: - (a) The contents of a written and oral examination concerning the practice of counseling problem gamblers;

+(b) The grounds for initiating disciplinary action against a certified problem gambling counselor or certified problem gambling counselor intern; and

+- (c) Disciplinary procedures for certified problem gambling counselors and certified problem gambling counselor interns, including the suspension, revocation and reinstatement of a certificate as a problem gambling counselor or problem gambling counselor intern. - Any regulations adopted by the Board pursuant to this section must be consistent with the provisions of chapter 622A of NRS.

+- 641C.210 The Executive Director of the Board or his or her designee shall prepare and maintain:

+- A separate list of the names and addresses of:

+- (a) The applicants for a license;

+- (b) The applicants for a certificate;

+- (c) The licensed counselors;

+- (d) The certified counselors; [and]

+(e) The certified interns []; and

-- (a) The property of the Board; and - (b) The property of this State that is in the possession of the Board. - Sec.
-14. NRS 641C.290 is hereby amended to read as follows: - 641C.290 1.
-Except as otherwise provided in NRS 641C.300, 641C.3305 and 641C.3306, each applicant for a license as a clinical alcohol and drug abuse counselor must pass a written and oral examination concerning his or her knowledge of the clinical practice of counseling alcohol and drug abusers, the applicable provisions of this chapter and any applicable regulations adopted by the Board pursuant to the provisions of this chapter. - 2.
-Except as otherwise provided in NRS 641C.300, 641C.355, 641C.356, 641C.395 and 641C.396, each applicant for a license or certificate as an alcohol and drug abuse counselor must pass a written and oral examination concerning his or her knowledge of the practice of counseling alcohol and drug abusers, the applicable provisions of this chapter and any applicable regulations adopted by the Board pursuant to the provisions of this chapter. - 3.
+- (f) The behavioral healthcare peer recovery support specialists. - A record of each examination conducted by the Board. - An inventory of: - (a) The property of the Board; and - (b) The property of this State that is in the possession of the Board.

+1. Except as otherwise provided in NRS 641C.300, 641C.3305 and 641C.3306, each applicant for a license as a clinical alcohol and drug abuse counselor must pass a written and oral examination concerning his or her knowledge of the clinical practice of counseling alcohol and drug abusers, the applicable provisions of this chapter and any applicable regulations adopted by the Board pursuant to the provisions of this chapter.

+Except as otherwise provided in NRS 641C.300, 641C.355, 641C.356, 641C.395 and 641C.396, each applicant for a license or certificate as an alcohol and drug abuse counselor must pass a written and oral examination concerning his or her knowledge of the practice of counseling alcohol and drug abusers, the applicable provisions of this chapter and any applicable regulations adopted by the

+Board pursuant to the provisions of this chapter.

 Except as otherwise provided in NRS 641C.432 and 641C.433, each applicant for a certificate as a problem gambling counselor must pass a written and oral examination concerning his or her knowledge of the practice of counseling problem gamblers, the applicable provisions of this chapter and any applicable regulations adopted by the Board pursuant to the provisions of this chapter.

-- 4. Except as otherwise provided in NRS 641C.300, each applicant for a certificate as a behavioral healthcare peer recovery support specialist must pass a written and oral examination concerning his or her knowledge of the practice of providing behavioral healthcare peer recovery support specialist services, the applicable provisions of this chapter and any applicable regulations adopted by the Board pursuant to the provisions of this chapter. - 5.
+Except as otherwise provided in NRS 641C.300, each applicant for a certificate as a behavioral healthcare peer recovery support specialist must pass a written fand orall examination concerning his or her knowledge of the practice of providing behavioral healthcare peer recovery support specialist services, the applicable provisions of this chapter and any applicable regulations adopted by the Board pursuant to the provisions of this chapter.

 The Board shall: